iFixit/itbrokeand.ifixit.com/_posts/2013-10-27-async-api-calls-in-android.md

 1. API calls, and subsequently their results, need to be tied to the Activity that initiated it.
    This includes Activity instances created during orientation changes which the user considers to be the same screen.
-   I'm going to call this an "activity session."
+   I'm going to call this an _activity session_.
 1. Unhandled API results should be saved and retried when its initiating Activity resumes.

 Fortunately, implementing both of these is simple, straightforward, and doesn't involve modifying each and every API call site.